A more efficient reformulation of complex SDP as real SDP: Numerical experiments

 \section{Numerical experiments}

-In this section, we compare the performance of the two formulations for complex SDPs arising from the complex moment-HSOS hierarchy of CPOPs using the software {\tt TSSOS}\footnote{{\tt TSSOS} is freely available at \href{https://github.com/wangjie212/TSSOS}{https://github.com/wangjie212/TSSOS}.} in which {\tt MOSEK} 10.0 \cite{mosek} is employed as an SDP solver with default settings.
-All numerical experiments were performed on a desktop computer with Intel(R) Core(TM) i9-10900 CPU@2.80GHz and 64G RAM.
-In presenting the results, the column labelled by `opt' records the optimum and the column labelled by `time' records running time in seconds.
-Moreover, the symbol `-' means the SDP solver runs out of memory.
+In this section, we benchmark the performance of the two real reformulations for complex SDPs using the software {\tt TSSOS} 1.2.1\footnote{{\tt TSSOS} is freely available at \href{https://github.com/wangjie212/TSSOS}{https://github.com/wangjie212/TSSOS}.} in which {\tt MOSEK} 10.0 \cite{mosek} is employed as an SDP solver with default settings.
+For comparison, we also include the results of directly solving complex SDPs obtained with {\tt Hypatia} 0.8.1 \cite{coey2022solving} in Sections \ref{subsec0}--\ref{subsec3}.
+We emphasis that the purpose of numerical experiments is to compare different formulations of complex SDPs and a comparison between solvers is not our focus in this paper.
+All numerical experiments were performed on a desktop computer with an Intel(R) Core(TM) i9-10900 CPU@2.80GHz and 64G RAM.
+When presenting the results, the column labelled by `opt' records the optimum and the column labelled by `time' records computational time in seconds.
+Moreover, the symbol `-' means the SDP solver runs out of memory, and the symbol `$*$' means computational time exceeds 10000 seconds.